chrisk0824/BA810_Uber-Lyft-Price-Prediction/README.md

 # Uber and Lyft price prediction
-This is completed by I-An Chien, Shuo Ming Kuo ,YI-Cheng Chung,Yu Chin Chen during BA810 project in MSBA at Boston University.
+The project is coworked by I-An Chien, Shuo Ming Kuo ,YI-Cheng Chung,Yu Chin Chen who was students in MSBA at Boston University during 2023-2025.